3 minute read

 1. Beetroot is also great raw, in small amounts, in salad.
 It can be grated together with carrots, turnip or radish and had with a squeeze of lime.

 2. Another great way to have raw beetroot is as raita.
+This is another recipe from south India.

 3. The nourishment from beetroot can be enhanced by making kanji.
 Kanji, home-made curds, or any other fermented foods, like idli and dosa, prepared at home are essential for anyone who wants to build the foundation for health and vitality in every way.
-Please start taking this seriously!

 Updated: